Adrian had been going to Centennial for two years already but today was the first day that he set foot in the theatre.

 And so it began.

-“Hi mother!” said Adrian back in English, smiling as widely as he could manage without splitting his face open.
+“Hi mother!” said Adrian back, smiling as widely as he could manage without splitting his face open.
 “How are you doing on this fine afternoon?”

 What followed was possibly one of the worst wringing-outs Adrian had experienced in all his years of being her son.
 Some of those old Czech words that were normally reserved for his brothers were being hailed against his ear like a torrential fury of disappointment.
 Ungrateful son, spoiling your education for some pornographic performance, and continuing to ruin our our good family name with was pretty much the gist of it.